-Save Your Money.
-I know that most lenders will allow for 10% down payment, but I suggest doing all that you can to come up with a 20% down payment instead to keep your monthly payment lower.
+I know that most lenders will allow for a 10% down payment, but I suggest doing all that you can to come up with a 20% down payment instead to keep your monthly payment lower.
 It also helps to have a larger chunk of money to work with when you are in negotiations with the seller or the lender.

 I highly suggest having an emergency fund of at least $10,000 in place because what no one will tell you is that there are going to be hidden costs with a new house and having some extra money set aside will make the move less stressful.

-Create a List.
-While you are working on saving money and raising your credit score, it is a great idea to sit down with a pen and paper and write down everything your new house must have.
+While you are working on saving money and raising your credit score, it is a great idea to sit down with a pen and paper and write down everything your new house must-have.

 Then write a second list of what you want your new house to have but you could live without.

-When you begin looking at houses, it will be easy to forget something that might have been on your must have list.
-Especially if the house happens to have a few things on you want to have list.
+When you begin looking at houses, it will be easy to forget something that might have been on your must-have list.
+Especially if the house happens to have a few things on your want to have list.
 Remember one list you can live without, make sure you are sacrificing something you can’t live without.

-Get your Pre approval letter.
 Although I want to make sure you understand that this does NOT guarantee that you have the loan, it will make realtors takes you seriously when you show up.
-This tell them that you are in a position to get a loan at some point and allows everyone involved to know how much you can afford.
+This tells them that you are in a position to get a loan at some point and allows everyone involved to know how much you can afford.
 Be prepared, when that point comes you will have to jump through a lot of hoops to actually secure the loan.